Cvijeta Zuzorić Art Pavilion: Origin

 Area at the top of the Little Kalemegdan, which is occupied by the pavilion today, was an open fairground for a long time.
 Tents were placed, with numerous attractions: panoptikum or collections of curios, okular ("funny" ocular lenses), magicians, fortune tellers, illusionists, etc. Ilija Božić performed here the very first Serbian puppet show, Kuku, Todore.
 In the mid-1920s the fair was displaced to Voždovac, an eastern suburb at the time, due to the impending construction of the art pavilion.
 As the new location was too distant for most of the Belgraders, the fair was soon disbanded.

 Branislav Nušić, a playwright and at that time the head of Art Division of the Ministry of Education, invited some of the most prominent Belgrade ladies in February 1922 to a meeting in the ministry.
 Joined by the composer Miloje Milojević, painter Branko Popović and writer Todor Manojlović, he threw in the conversation an idea of forming an artistic female society and construction of an art pavilion.
 The association of Friends of Art "Cvijeta Zuzorić" was soon founded whose name preserved the memory of Dubrovnik female poet and art admirer from the 16th century.
 The association suggested construction of the pavilion in Belgrade, exclusively for the exhibition of works of art.
 Till that time, these were exhibited in Gymnasium halls and gala hall of Captain Miša's Mansion, since the space specially intended for this kind of concept and content did not exist.
 With the aim of collecting donations for the construction of the art pavilion, in February 1923, the ball called “Thousand and Second Night” was organized in the Hotel "Kasina" by Nušić.
-The rich individuals, such as Đorđe Vajfert, Luka Ćelović, Mihajlo Pupin and king Alexander I of Yugoslavia, gave their donation, as well as the National Bank, Јаdransko-Podunavska Bank, and Wiener Bankferain.
+The rich individuals, such as Đorđe Vajfert, Luka Ćelović, Mihajlo Pupin and king Alexander I of Yugoslavia, gave their donation, as well as the National Bank, Adriatic-Danubian Bank, and Wiener Bankverein.
 The association continued with the organization of charity balls, tea parties and lotteries.
 The events continued to have fairytale themes like “Midwinter's night dream”, “Golden age”, “Wedding in Skadarlija, etc.

 Two years later, at the end of 1925, the Art Division of the Ministry of Education announced the competition for the construction of the new exhibition space.
 The pavilion should have been erected the immediate vicinity of Princess Ljubica's Residence.
 The architect Branislav Kojić won the first prize at the competition, the second one won the architect Milan Zloković and the third won the architect Мihailo Radovanović.
 After the competition, the Belgrade Municipality decides to concede the building plot to the association, yet not in the site next to the Konak, but in Little Kalemegdan.
 Due to this change, Branislav Kojić had to change the awarded design in order to harmonize it with the new circumstances, since his design was related to the Konak.
 Something completely different, contemporary and modern, was expected from Kojić.